GroupFiveSW/Assignment2/README.md

 ## How to run the code

 Since we are using docker you need to build the image first using `docker build -t assessment2 . ` when in the root folder of the project.
 Once it has finsihed building run the container using `docker run -p 8081:8081 -t assessment2`.
 Then the server will run the server.

+You can use `mvn javadoc:javadoc` in order to generate the source documentation.